fmolnar-notredame/csb_powergrid/basin_stability/README.md

 In each file, the results are given as a single `1000x2` matrix, where each row is the result of a run, and the columns are as follows:
 - column 1: `0` if not synchronized, `1` if synchronized (according to the sync criteria)
-- column 2: time when synchronization was achieved (according to the sync criteria)
+- column 2: Time at which synchronization was achieved for the first time (according to the sync criteria)